tbolt/tbolt.space/_posts/2020-02-10-analyzing-apple-music-web.md

   - Technology
 ---

-A few months ago Apple opened up [Apple Music](https://beta.music.apple.com) on the web as a beta.
+A few months ago Apple opened up [beta.music.apple.com](https://beta.music.apple.com) on the web as a beta.
 I spent a few minutes poking around in dev tools and found some neat things about it.
 Keep in mind it's still in beta, so it's subject to change.

 * [Ember.js](https://emberjs.com) - Interesting to see Apple us this as it's not currently fashionable in the way React/Vue are.
 Good for them.
 * SF Pro Icons - Seeing a few font files come down in `/fonts/SF-Pro-Icons/v1/`.
 I assume these contain [SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/).